ebraimcarvalho/my-way/database/readme.md

     - Low Latency: Shorter delay before the data is transferred once the instruction for the transfer has been received.
     - Need fast reads and write

+#### CAP theorem

+CAP Theorem:

+**Consistency**: Every read from the database gets the latest (and correct) piece of data or an error;
+**Availability**: Every request is received and a response is given -- without a guarantee that the data is the latest update;
+**Partition Tolerance**: The system continues to work regardless of losing network connectivity between nodes.

+Commonly Asked Questions:

+Is Eventual Consistency the opposite of what is promised by SQL database per the ACID principle?

+Much has been written about how Consistency is interpreted in the ACID principle and the CAP theorem.
+Consistency in the ACID principle refers to the requirement that only transactions that abide by constraints and database rules are written into the database, otherwise the database keeps previous state.
+In other words, the data should be correct across all rows and tables.
+However, consistency in the CAP theorem refers to every read from the database getting the latest piece of data or an error.

+According to the CAP theorem, a database can actually only guarantee two out of the three in CAP.
+So supporting Availability and Partition Tolerance makes sense, since Availability and Partition Tolerance are the biggest requirements.

+Data Modeling in Apache Cassandra:

+    Denormalization is not just okay -- it's a must Denormalization must be done for fast reads
+    Apache Cassandra has been optimized for fast writes ALWAYS think Queries first
+    One table per query is a great strategy
+    Apache Cassandra does not allow for JOINs between tables

+Commonly Asked Questions:

+    I see certain downsides of this approach, since in a production application, requirements change quickly and I may need to improve my queries later.
+Isn't that a downside of Apache Cassandra?

+    In Apache Cassandra, you want to model your data to your queries, and if your business need calls for quickly changing requirements, you need to create a new table to process the data.
+That is a requirement of Apache Cassandra.
+If your business needs calls for ad-hoc queries, these are not a strength of Apache Cassandra.
+However keep in mind that it is easy to create a new table that will fit your new query.